iamcedd1/doctor-web/README.md

 #### `Branding Colors and Styles`

-MediLink Boilerplate uses Semantic UI as CSS Framework.
+Boilerplate uses Semantic UI as CSS Framework.
 Combination of LESS and SCSS for styling.
 Semantic UI theming is applied for custom styles. https://react.semantic-ui.com/theming/

 ##### `SCSS`